 A Schengen visa sticker comprises texts in 3 languages simultaneously-English, French and German.
 Your Schengen visa is known as a “visa sticker” as it is pasted on one of the clear pages of your passport.
 This visa sticker is the “document” permitting you to enter the Schengen region.

 Your Schengen visa sticker will comprise your name, photo, and passport numbers, and information describing your specific visa’s duration, type, and validity.
-You will get your visa sticker when you assemble (i.e., while you pick up/get your passport from the issuing authorization where you implemented your Schengen visa.
+You will get your visa sticker when you arrive (i.e., while you pick up/get your passport from the issuing authorization where you implemented your Schengen visa.

 Ways To Read Schengen Visa Sticker